 We offer classes for the following age groups:

 Top of the Tots: 3 – 4 years

-On joining a Toptots class, you will receive a gift pack that includes a Tom-e ragdoll and back pack (Applicable for enrolments in South Africa ONLY).
+On joining and registering for a Toptots class, you will receive a welcome pack that includes a Tom-e ragdoll and drawstring bag (Applicable for enrolments in South Africa ONLY).

 During your time with us your little one will make many little mementoes for you to keep as a reminder of his progress and growth which can be shared with family and friends.